toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 #  FavouritePlaces (Milestone 1)

-The app to manage favourite places as a list which includes details of places with pictures and geographic locations.
+The app to manage favourite places as a list which includes information of places with pictures, geographic locations, map, and sunrise/sunset times.
 User can add, edit, and delete places.
 Data is saved using CoreData.

 ## Learning Journal